boonhowchew/clinical-research-guide/resources/literature-review.md

 After systematically reviewing the literature, you are no longer working with a preliminary gap.
 This step is about precisely articulating the specific gap that your comprehensive review has now confirmed and defined.

 **Action:** Write a clear summary of the confirmed gap.
 Classify its type (e.g., is it a **Knowledge Gap** because no local Malaysian data exists?
 Or a **Methodological Gap** because all prior studies used a weak design?).
-Most importantly, explain the "so what?"—why filling this gap is clinically relevant to your patients or the healthcare system.
+Most importantly, this would explain the "**so what?** - ***The Why & The What***".

 ## Step 7: Construct Your Argument and Position Your Research

 Finally, use the story you have uncovered to build a compelling and evidence-based case for your own research project.
+Filling the identified gap with your proposed study objectives and study designs is clinically relevant to your patients or the healthcare system, contributing to the Problem Statement section.

 **Action:** Write a clear narrative that flows logically from the initial problem, to the existing evidence, to the **confirmed gap you have precisely defined**, and finally to the justification for your proposed study, which is now positioned to make a valuable new contribution.